-If you are not sure what is ISO 13485? please consider our 2-part training webinar on the topic.
-Health Canada requires ISO 13485 certification as a requirement for all Medical Device License Applications, and most companies choose ISO 13485 certification as their method for demonstrating conformity to the requirements of the Medical Device Directive (MDD)–instead of a special MDD audit.
+If you are not sure what ISO 13485 is, please consider our 2-part training webinar on the topic.
+Health Canada requires ISO 13485 certification as a requirement for all Medical Device License Applications, and most companies choose ISO 13485 certification as their method for demonstrating conformity to the requirements of the European Medical Device Regulations (MDR)–instead of a special MDD audit.

 To achieve ISO 13485 certification, you must successfully complete a Stage 1 and Stage 2 certification audit with your chosen certification body.
 If you are interested in an overview of this certification process, you can download Medical Device Academy’s white paper on this topic, or you can watch a webinar we recorded recently on 6 steps to ISO 13485 Certification.

 Management Processes are covered during the Stage 1 and Stage 2 audit

 The Stage 1 audit is typically a one-day audit where the auditor is evaluating your readiness for the Stage 2 audit.
 The auditor will review your Quality Manual, and your procedures (19 are required) to ensure compliance with ISO 13485.
 Also, the auditor will sample records from critical processes to assess your readiness for the Stage 2 audit.
 Typically, these processes will be:

 - Management Review

 After you complete the Stage 1 audit, you may have a few nonconformities identified by the auditor.
 Responding to these nonconformities is the first step in preparing for your Stage 2 certification audit.
 You need to initiate a CAPA for each of the auditor’s findings and begin implementation before the Stage 2 audit.
 Typically, you will have about six weeks to implement these actions.
 This is not usually enough time to complete your CAPAs because you need more time before you can verify the effectiveness of corrective actions.

 Preparing CAPA Records is critical for your Stage 2 audit